robur-coop/mkernel/README.md

-# Miou & Solo5
+# Miou & Solo5/Unikraft

-This library can be used to create unikernels with [Miou][miou] and [Solo5][solo5].
+This library can be used to create unikernels with [Miou][miou] and [Solo5][solo5] or [Unikraft][unikraft].
 The library exposes what Solo5 can expose and implements a simple scheduler using Miou in order to develop a unikernel.
 Examples are available in the [tests][tests] to show how to implement and build an unikernel.

 Basically, a unikernel can be built from 2 devices:
 - the net device (a [TAP interface][tap])